 Key functions of CAD in OEM vessel design:

-- Integration with piping and instrumentation diagrams (P&IDs)
+- Seamless integration with piping and instrumentation (P&IDs)

-- Collaboration across engineering, quality, and fabrication teams
+- Collaborative review across engineering, quality, and fabrication teams

 The Power of Finite Element Analysis (FEA)